sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

       name: ???
 ```

-__Important__: The PVC's access mode is `ReadWriteOnce`.
+__Important__: The PVC's access mode is `ReadWriteOncePod`.
 Hence, reduce the number of replicas in your deployment to 1.

 Once you re-created the deployment, make sure to check that the pod has status `Running` before you continue.
 You can also have a look at the PVC again.
 It should be backed by PV by now.